Left to Suffer: Feral and Leap of Death (2023–present)

 In May 2023, Left to Suffer released their second full-length album, Feral.
 Tyler Lubke wrote in Wall of Sound that Feral was a "phenomenal effort for the band" which "showcased exactly why they are a force to be reckoned with".
 The song "Artificial Anatomy" features trap metal musician Kim Dracula, and "Primitive Urge" features Fit for an Autopsy's Joe Badolato.

 Left to Suffer recorded a three-song EP called Noah, which was co-produced by Three Days Grace drummer and songwriter Neil Sanderson and producer Howard Benson.
 Sanderson contacted the band on Instagram to invite them to work with him and Benson, after asking Johnny Andrews to name the "coolest heaviest metal band in Atlanta".
 Sanderson co-wrote the song "Snake" for the EP, which was released as a single in September 2022.
 Noah was released through Sanderson and Benson's Judge & Jury Records label in August 2023.
 The same month, the band co-headlined a North America tour with Dutch deathcore band Distant, supported by Justice for the Damned and Cabal.

-On August 16, 2024, the band released their third studio album titled Leap Of Death.
+On August 16, 2024, the band released their third studio album titled Leap of Death.

+On April 28, 2026, the band announced their official signing to Hopeless Records.
+On July 30, 2026, the band announced their upcoming album Unwelcome Guest to be released on October 9, 2026.